iamhimmat89/blockchain/crypto-exchange/README.md

 # Cryptocurrency Swapping Exchange

-## Crypto swap allow user to easily exchange one crypto currency for another.
+## Crypto swap allows user to easily exchange one crypto currency for another.

 -	**1. Application Home Page**
 	-	From : Amount to be swap from a selected crypto asset.